oat-sa/extension-tao-itemqti/model/import/README.md

 Here you can find instructions about import items using TAO platform.

+## Configuration
+The feature is disabled by default, to enable it flag `FEATURE_FLAG_TABULAR_IMPORT_ENABLED` should be set at the env variables.

 ## Tabular Import with CSV Template

 We currently support only **multiple-choices** questions.